Texas Tech University traditions: Raider Red

 Texas Tech's other mascot, Raider Red, is a more recent creation.
 Beginning with the 1971 football season, the Southwest Conference forbade the inclusion of live animal mascots to away games unless the host school consented.
 For situations where the host school did not want to allow the Masked Rider's horse, an alternate mascot was needed.
 Jim Gaspard, a member of the Saddle Tramps student spirit organization, created the original design for the Raider Red costume, basing it on a character created by cartoonist Dirk West, a Texas Tech alumnus and former Lubbock mayor.
-Though the Masked Rider's identity is public knowledge, it has always been tradition that Raider Red's student alter ego is kept secret until the end of his or her tenure.
+Though the Masked Rider's identity is public knowledge, it has always been tradition that Raider Red's student alter ego is kept secret until the end of their tenure.
 The student serving as Raider Red is a member of the Saddle Tramps or High Riders.